Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Juni 2025 03.27.21 UTC
+- WIB: Minggu, 1 Juni 2025 04.23.57 UTC
-- WITA: Minggu, 1 Juni 2025 04.27.21 UTC
+- WITA: Minggu, 1 Juni 2025 05.23.57 UTC
-- WIT: Minggu, 1 Juni 2025 05.27.21 UTC
+- WIT: Minggu, 1 Juni 2025 06.23.57 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success